Chapter 4. What makes up the FICO Score?

 How can you improve your FICO Score?

-- Do not close credit cards (because capacity will decrease)
+- Do not close credit cards (because total credit amounts & perhaps history length will decrease)

-- Continue to make payments on time (Old late pays will become less significant with time)
+- Continue to make payments on time (late payments will become less significant over time)

 - Slow down on getting new loans